-What Is Scarring Hair Loss?
+What Is Scarring Alopecia?

 - Permanent bald patches with a smooth, shiny scalp surface.